-- All elected and appointed members will be expected to be actively involved in the work of the Board and, when required, to sit on either the Curriculum Committee or the Quality Assurance Committee or any other sub-committee that is formed to carry out specific workstreams.
+- All elected and appointed members will be expected to be actively involved in the work of the Board and, when required, to sit on the Curriculum Committee or any other sub-committee that is formed to carry out specific workstreams.

-- The Board will be chaired by the Medical Director, Education and Training, Clinical Radiology.
+- The Board will be chaired by the Medical Director, Education and Training [CR].

 - Chairing all meetings

-- Ensuring that the Terms of Reference are observed
+- Ensuring that the purpose and terms of reference are observed

 - Engaging all members of the Board in the work being done

 - Ensuring regular reports are made to the Faculty Board